tmlemon/clas12Nim/README.md

 Bibliography
 ------------

+We use bibtex for references so we do not have to worry about sizes, capitalization, italic, etc. Everything is standardized and used by SPIRES.

 Collect the references in the file bibfile.bib.
-You can use SPIRES to look for the article and use the bibtex link to add the "official" format to bibfile.bib.
+Use SPIRES to look for the article then click the **BibTex** link.
+Copy and past to the file bibfile.bib.

-Note: only the articles that are mentioned in the text with `\cite` will appear in the references.